GoThere/ Washington D.C.

 Second: Locate some places to eat

-Third: Plan some tours
+Third: Plan some things to see and do

 Washington DC Headline News